How to add human-like delays and mouse movement in Puppeteer

 If a site you are authorized to scrape keeps throttling your Puppeteer script, you are probably tripping a timing or motion check rather than a content rule.
 Your script clicks the instant the DOM is ready and jumps the pointer straight to a link with no movement in between, which is input no person could produce.
 This is a common reason a scrape that works in a hand-driven desktop browser stalls under automation, and the throttling lifts once you pace the actions.

 The solution is to move the pointer along curved paths and space the actions with randomized delays, so the session reads like someone working through the page rather than a machine acting at zero milliseconds.
-That removes the two most obvious tells, the instant zero-duration click and the identical pause, in about 40 lines of Node.js with Puppeteer and one open-source library, ghost-cursor.
+We'll build a small script that wraps Puppeteer's mouse with ghost-cursor so every move follows a curved path instead of teleporting to the coordinate, clicks a target element with the curve and speed varied per run, spaces the actions with a jittered delay helper so the timing never repeats a fixed signature, and adds small random scrolls so the page sees movement that resembles a person reading.
+That removes the two most obvious tells, the instant zero-duration click and the identical pause, in about 40 lines of Node.js with Puppeteer and one open-source library.

 The complete script